- Roads, Vehicles & Traffic

 - Year 2

-Show students the pictures of vehicles that can be found at [INSERT LINK TO PICTURES].
+Show students pictures of different vehicles.
 Discuss the meaning of vehicles and traffic.

 Brainstorm the different types of vehicles that students saw in the pictures (cars, trucks, buses, vans, trains, trams, bicycles, motorcycles).